moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-m21/MIP-M21.md

 On an unwrap transaction, the gas cost `167148` to mint new tokens on moonbeam on a chainforked integration test, so the gas costs are within the 300k limit.

-## Future Proposals

-After this proposal passes, there will be two governance proposals that will upgrade the current governance system from a single chain voting architecture to a multichain one.
-These proposals will allow WELL on Base to participate in governance.
-This architecture will allow the DAO to vote on collection contracts on different chains to allow holders of WELL on any chain to participate in governance.